Azure threat protection

 The patterns are also determined through careful analysis of malicious behaviors by expert analysts.
-Azure Security Center can use behavioral analytics to identify compromised resources based on analysis of virtual machine logs, virtual network device logs, fabric logs, crash dumps, and other sources.
+Microsoft Defender for Cloud can use behavioral analytics to identify compromised resources based on analysis of virtual machine logs, virtual network device logs, fabric logs, crash dumps, and other sources.

 In addition, patterns are correlated with other signals to check for supporting evidence of a widespread campaign.
 This correlation helps to identify events that are consistent with established indicators of compromise.

 Some examples include: